 Wireless mesh units create a mesh-style network where every unit can connect to every other unit to relay the wireless signal.
 They use different channels for receiving and transmitting so there is no theoretical loss of bandwidth.
 Most mesh systems automatically select the most effective channel for communication so there is no interference and loss of signal.

-The average mesh wireless kit includes two or three nodes (effectively, routers) which act like ancillaries to your wireless network.
+Some of the best mesh wireless kits include two or three mesh WiFi nodes (effectively, routers) which act like ancillaries to your wireless home network.
 One of the mesh nodes usually acts as a gateway that connects to your wired network or your ISP provided internet modem.
 The rest of them are then designed to wirelessly communicate with each other and effectively expanding your wireless network system and covering the whole house with wireless network blanket.
-Instead of relying on a single router to provide the signal to repeat it, each node of the mesh network talks to each other and expanding the network coverage with each additional node.
+Instead of relying on a single wireless router to provide the signal to route it, each wireless node of the mesh network talks to each other and expanding the network coverage with each additional node.

 Like with a traditional router, one of the nodes is connected to the modem, but the main difference here is that with extending the range from the modem you don't lose speed anymore - they effectively cover all WiFi dead spots.
 The mesh nodes can be placed anywhere around the house and direction doesn't matter anymore, unlike the case with traditional routers.
 Each node transmits and receives a signal without cutting speed or bandwidth.